gyulanemeth/bluefox.email/docs/design-systems/index.md

 ### Overriding Variables at the Project Level
 While the design system provides a consistent foundation, you might need to customize certain elements for specific projects.
 You can override variable values at the project level without affecting the main design system.
 For instance, if the default color variable "primary" is set to red in the design system, you can override it to blue in a specific project.
-This change will only apply to the project in question, leaving the original design system unchanged.
+Similarly, if the design system includes a default logo, you can replace it with a project-specific logo without altering the original.
+These changes will only apply to the project, leaving the original design system unchanged.

 ::: info Note
  Overriding variables at the project level allows for customization without altering the global design system, ensuring that other projects remain unaffected.